 UTF-8 encoded text files that are named UnifiedServiceDesk-<date>.log are maintained at the following location on the client computer:

-c:\Users\\*\<UserName>*\AppData\Roaming\Microsoft\Microsoft Dynamics 365 Unified Service Desk\\*\<Version>*.
+c:\Users\\*\<UserName>*\AppData\Roaming\Microsoft\Microsoft Dynamics 365 for Customer Engagement Unified Service Desk\\*\<Version>*.
 The log files record operational events and errors in the client application, and are created or appended to when you first start the Unified Service Desk client application.
 By default, diagnostic logging is enabled at the error level for the Unified Service Desk client application.
 This topic describes how you can view and change the client diagnostic logging characteristics.

 Create an Audit & Diagnostics record to use for diagnostics